-58.268G Philosophy of History Education 2
+58.268G Philosophy of History Education 2 \$1 or \$2 L2

 Epistemological considerations in history; eg knowledge of past events, concepts of time.
 Theories of cause and effect in history.
 Covering law theories in historical explanation.
-Empathy in historical understanding and history leaching.
+Empathy in historical understanding and history teaching.
 Comparisons of the roles of the historian and the teacher of history.

-58.269G Philosophy of Mathematics Education 1
+58.269G Philosophy of Mathematics Education 1 S1 or S2 L2

 Philosophical considerations of aims, curricula and methods of mathematics teaching, set in the context of the nature of mathematics itself.
 The 'new' maths, old mathematics and alternatives.
 The nature of understanding, seeing the point and the development of concepts.
 Freedom, authoritarianism and the authority of the subject.
 Change and certainty in mathematics.
 New possibilities of integrating mathematics with other disciplines.
-Proofs, refutations and methods of leaching.
+Proofs, refutations and methods of teaching.
 Mathematics as intellectual discipline and as tool for survival.

-58.270G Philosophy of Mathematics Education 2
+58.270G Philosophy of Mathematics Education 2 \$1 or \$2 L2